 9. Cook Pumpkin Risotto

-Another way to put those guts to use: pumpkin risotto.
-Scroll down to find the recipe for this delicious Pumpkin Risotto, which Gothamist editor Nell Casey adapted from the New York Times.
+Another way to put those pumpkin guts to use: Try this delicious pumpkin risotto, which Gothamist Editor Nell Casey adapted from The New York Times.

 10. Make Pumpkin Pickles

 If you’re pickle-obsessed, you’ll want to try these babies.
-For a sweeter pickle to go with desserts or cheese platters, make Pickled Sugar Pumpkin from Serious Eats.
+For a sweeter pickle to go with desserts or cheese platters, try this pickled sugar pumpkin recipe from Serious Eats.